Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 First Nations representation plus assessors who live in regional and remote areas are greatly needed on all our panels – so please pass on to anyone you think would be interested.

-Send us an email at assessment@creative.gov.au to register your interest in becoming an Australia Council assessor today or call one of the Assessment team to have a yarn 1800 226 912.
+Send us an email at assessment@creative.gov.au to register your interest in becoming a Creative Australia assessor today or call one of the Assessment team to have a yarn 1800 226 912.

 What does it mean to be an assessor?